Skip to Main Content

 Hispanic Heritage Month, observed annually from September 15th to October 15th, is a celebration of Hispanic history, culture, and community.
 Originally established as a week-long celebration under President Johnson in 1968, this event was expanded by President Regan to its month long duration in 1988.
 Hispanic Heritage Month is a dedicated opportunity to highlight and recognize the significant contributions that Hispanic and Latino Americans have made and continue to make in the United States.

-2024 Hispanic Heritage Month poster designed by artist Mariana I. Purcell Rivera for the National Council of Hispanic Employment Program Managers (NCHEPM)
+2025 Hispanic Heritage Month poster designed by the National Council of Hispanic Employment Program Managers (NCHEPM).
+Reprinted with permission.

 The National Council of Hispanic Employment Program Managers (NCHEPM) leads the selection process for the annual theme and poster that federal agencies will use when observing Hispanic Heritage Month each year.

-Visit Bowman Library to check out our interactive Hispanic Heritage Month Display, where you can share where you come from, learn about some prominent Hispanic and Latinx figures, and borrow from a selection of books curated by our library team.
+Visit Bowman Library to browse and borrow from a selection of Hispanic Heritage Month books curated by our library team.

-Continue the celebration online by checking out our curated list of Hispanic Heritage Month eBooks and exploring some additional resources below.
+Continue the celebration by checking out our curated list of Hispanic Heritage Month eBooks, attending a local event in-person, visiting virtual exhibits, and exploring additional resources below.

 This site is a collaboration between the Library of Congress, National Archives and Records Administration, National Endowment for the Humanities, National Gallery of Art, National Park Service, Smithsonian Institution, and United States Holocaust Memorial Museum dedicated to "paying tribute to the generations of Hispanic Americans who have positively influenced and enriched our nation and society."